danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 The output of the model should provide actionable insights.
 While the model segmented the data extensively, it did not delve into the potential implications of the identified themes and issues.
 An explicit description of the IT investment process, coupled with a dialogue-based approach for a deeper exploration of the data, could help enhance the utility of the model's output.

 ### Opportunities for Future Research
-This study identified a significant challenge, which hindered further prompt iteration and refinement of the model's output, specifically the escalating token cost.
+This study identified a significant challenge that hindered further prompt iteration and the refinement of the model's output, specifically the escalating token cost.
 The more tokens the model is prompted with, the higher the cost for executing the request.
 Submitting a prompt containing the entire interview data already utilises a substantial number of tokens.
-Including both the interview data and the affinity diagram generated by the model in a new request would further increase the expense.
-While these costs might be negligible in certain contexts, they can rapidly escalate to become a considerable financial burden for small-budget projects, such as a master's thesis which is self-funded by the researcher.
+Including both the interview data and the affinity diagram generated by the model in a new request would lead to a substantial increase in cost.
+While these costs might be negligible in certain contexts, they can rapidly escalate to become a considerable financial burden for small-budget projects, such as a master's thesis that is self-funded by the researcher.

-Given these considerations, future research could explore alternative ways to structure and sequence prompts for GPT-based affinity diagrams.
-As indicated in comparing results attained in @hebenstreit2023automatically and @shinn2023reflexion on question-answering tasks followed by self-critique, dividing the prompt into smaller segments and inputting them sequentially might prove to be a more effective strategy for achieving better results.
-This approach could potentially mitigate the model's performance degradation when it is faced with an excessive number of tasks in one prompt, in this example outputting an answer as well as self-critique, thereby improving the overall quality of the output.
+An additional complexity that emerged both from this study and recent research conducted after our data collection phase is GPT-4's struggle with managing multiple instructions at the same time.
+As these recent studies have indicated, the performance of GPT-4 tends to decline when tasked with numerous directives simultaneously.
+This behaviour mirrors how humans can also become overwhelmed when presented with a multitude of instructions, and it might shed light on why the model faced difficulties in delivering satisfactory results when asked to both generate critiques and iterate upon them in a single, comprehensive prompt.

+An example that highlights this challenge is found in the self-critique prompt from @hebenstreit2023automatically.
+This prompt guides the model to "Answer the question, then critique the answer.
+Based on the critique, reconsider the other answer options and give a single final answer."
+In this case, the performance of GPT-4 equaled that of direct prompting, where the question is presented without any additional instructions.
+This outcome stands in contrast to expectations as the self-critique strategy has been shown to improve results in different contexts, as demonstrated by @shinn2023reflexion.

+This juxtaposition suggests that while GPT-4 can handle complex tasks, the combination of several instructions in a single prompt might impact its performance.
+These findings emphasise the need for additional research to understand the model's optimal operating conditions and to explore strategies for more effective prompt design.

+[INSERT TEXT] dialogue approach, inherently doesn't know everything about organisational context… suggested way to give it the context it needs to do a better analysis while at the same time asking thought-provoking questions.
+We could called it LLM-Assisted Socratic Elucidation
 # Conclusion
 [INSERT TEXT]
 ## Summary of Findings